MONROE-PROJECT/mPlane/readme.md

 The mPlane experiment directory contains the Tstat v.3 debian package and script to make docker image and run the tstat in run.sh.

 Tstat RRD logs and compressed log stored on host node in /experiments/monroe/mplane respectively.
 These are exported to the monroe remote repository via management interface.
-The latest three generated Tstat's logs are shared with monroe experimenters on the "/experiments/monroe/tstat", it helps the Monroe users to use passive traces collected by Tstat during their experiment.
+The latest three generated Tstat's logs are shared with monroe experimenters on the "/monroe/tstat", it helps the Monroe users to use passive traces collected by Tstat during their experiment.
+The Tstat logs are imported into MONROE database, you can find the schema of the tables [here](https://github.com/MONROE-PROJECT/Database/blob/master/db_schema.cql).

-The mplane docker image pushed into monroe/mplane.
+The mplane docker image pushed into [monroe/mplane](https://hub.docker.com/r/monroe/mplane/).

 ## Requirements